James Wray

 His interest started at an early age after reading The Lord of the Rings and The Silmarillion.
 A family friend then used to give him copies of the Unexplained magazine, which contained all sorts of weird and wonderful stories about topics as diverse as Big Foot and spontaneous human combustion.

-Through his work on Monsters and Critics he is constantly researching the very topics covered on Paranormal Papers and takes great interest in getting to the bottom of these stories, whether they are real or not.
+Through his work on Monsters and Critics, he is constantly researching the very topics covered in Paranormal Papers and takes great interest in getting to the bottom of these stories, whether they are real or not.

 Julian Cheatle

-Julian spent his childhood in Africa and the South Pacific, where he developed a strong interest in local myths and legends, a fascination which followed him into adulthood as he travelled and lived in various different countries around the world.
+Julian spent his childhood in Africa and the South Pacific, where he developed a strong interest in local myths and legends, a fascination that followed him into adulthood as he traveled and lived in various different countries around the world.

 He is particularly interested in where modern stories of the unexplained come from historically and how they have developed through time to become what they are today.